gskril/gregskril.com/src/content/bakes/2026-01-16/index.md

 ## Notes

+First time using whole wheat flour - I think I started with too much.
 Tasted very wheaty.
 Uneven and more dense crumb than normal.
+Not sure if this is due do the flour or normal fermentation stuff.
+It's very cold outside.